-12 tips on how to shop for kitchen fixtures, including faucets and sinks
+Before you shop for appliances, read these 12 tips on what to look for when buying kitchen appliances and fixtures, including faucets and sinks.

 1. Do Your Homework.